Carriers of \emph{Sargassum} and mechanism for coastal inundation in the Caribbean Sea: Author declarations

+This paper does not involve the use of data.
 The floating algae density fields are produced by USF and distributed by SaWS (\href{https://optics.marine.usf.edu/projects/saws.html}{https://optics.marine.usf.edu/projects/saws.html}).
 The altimeter products are produced by SSALTO/DUCAS and distributed by AVISO with support from CNES (\href{http://www.aviso.oceanobs}{http://www.aviso.oceanobs}).
-This work was supported by the University of Miami's Cooperative Institute for Marine \& Atmospheric Studies.